kamax-matrix/mxisd/docs/faq.md

 So mxisd is like your gatekeeper and guardian angel.
 It does not change what you already know, just adds some nice simple features on top of it.

-### I'm not sure I understand what an "Identity server" is supposed to be or do
+### I'm not sure I understand what an "Identity server" is supposed to be or do...
 The current Identity service API is more a placeholder, as the Matrix devs did not have time so far to really work on what they want to do with that part of the ecosystem.
 Therefore, "Identity" is currently a misleading word and concept.
 Given the scope of the current Identity Service API, it would be best called "Invitation service".